NM-TAFE/civ-web-technologies-classes/README.md

-At the beginnning of ecah class pull down the latest version of the class session
+At the beginnning of each class pull down the latest version of the class session